 Space: Space is the illusion of objects having depth on the 2-Dimensional surface.
 Linear and aerial perspective are used.

-- PTSA Storage Room contains glass and clay materials, glazing paints, glazing paintbrushes, tools, and the shower room is the only area allowed for cutting glass, which will have a small work area for cutting.
-Keeping this area clean is very important.
+The Shower Room (located off the staff hallway) contains glass and clay materials, glazing paints and paintbrushes.
+This is the only area allowed for cutting glass.
+Keeping this area clean and swept is very important.

 Ending the Lesson